When Was the Gospel of Thomas Written?

 A final interesting characteristic of the Greek fragments is that their smaller handwriting, estimated page sizes, and a general lack of the typical scribal devices used to assist public reading all indicate that these texts were intended for personal study rather than to be read out loud for the benefit of a congregation3.
 Canonical texts, both gospels and epistles, should exhibit both private and public manuscripts, as they were used in worship gatherings.

-Of course, three Greek fragments is too small a sample for any inferences to be considered conclusive, but this does serve to demonstrate that the artifact evidence as it stands suggests the Gospel of Thomas was never regarded as scriptural or useful for reading in the church, even if it was not universally reviled as heretical or spurious.
+Of course, a sample of only three Greek fragments is too small for any inferences to be considered conclusive, but this does serve to demonstrate that the artifact evidence as it stands suggests the Gospel of Thomas was never regarded as scriptural or useful for reading in the church, even if it was not universally reviled as heretical or spurious.

 It is interesting to see how much has been made of the testimony of so few witnesses.
 But now that the debate has been sparked it is unlikely that the evidence of three fragmentary Greek manuscripts and one late Coptic recension will be capable of settling the matter – particularly when one considers the troubled transmission of the text and the uncertainty that surrounds even some of the clearest references.